Skip to content Skip to sidebar Skip to footer

 End of Week 8 or 9: 5K day.
 Use an easy pace, optional short walk breaks every mile if needed.

+Do 20–30 minutes twice weekly: squats, deadlifts, pushups, planks.
+Include low-impact cardio (bike, swim) for 20–40 minutes at easy effort.
 Twice weekly, 20–30 minutes: squats, hip hinges (deadlifts or bridges), step-ups, calf raises, rows, pushups, planks or side planks.
 For cross-training, pick low-impact cardio (bike, swim, elliptical) at easy-moderate effort for 20–40 minutes.
 These build durability and speed your progress more than extra junk miles.

 • Breathing stitches: Slow down, exhale fully, press fingertips into the side that hurts, and switch which foot strikes on exhale.